 Goodwill and indefinite-lived intangible assets are evaluated for impairment annually during the fourth quarter, or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit or intangible asset below its carrying value.
 During the three months ended November 30, 2019, the Company completed quantitative impairment analysis for goodwill related to the Boots reporting unit within the Retail Pharmacy International division.
 Based on this analysis, the fair value of Boots reporting unit is in excess of its carrying value by approximately 4%, as compared to approximately 9% based on the June 1, 2019 valuation date.

-The Company will continue to monitor industry trends, market trends and the impact it may have on the Boots reporting unit.
+The Company continued to monitor industry and market trends during the three months ended February 29, 2020 and concluded that no event occurred or circumstances changed that would more likely than not reduce the fair value of its reporting units or intangible asset below its carrying value as of February 29, 2020.

 The determination of the fair value of the reporting units requires us to make significant estimates and assumptions.
 Although the Company believes its estimates of fair value are reasonable, actual financial results could differ from those estimates due to the inherent uncertainty involved in making such estimates.
 Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on either the fair value of the reporting units, the amount of any goodwill impairment charge, or both.
 These estimates can be affected by a number of factors including, but not limited to, general economic conditions, availability of market information as well as our profitability.